 - 1/4 cup frozen blueberries

 - 2 tablespoons peanut butter

 - 1/4 cup unsweetened dairy free coconut yogurt

 - 1/2 banana slices

 - 2 square melted dark chocolate 85%

 - 1 teaspoon peanut butter

-In another mixing bowl whisk all the dry ingredients: almond meal, coconut flour, coconut sugar, baking powder, unsweetened cocoa powder.
+In a mixing bowl whisk all the dry ingredients: almond meal, coconut flour, sweetner, baking powder, unsweetened cocoa powder.

-Pour the almond milk and seeds mixture and the melted coconut oil onto the dry ingredients.
+Add the liquid ingredients into the previous bowl: almond milk, egg (or chia egg mixture if vegan) and the melted coconut oil .
 Combine with a spatula until a consistent brownie batter forms.
 It will form a moist batter, that is what you want.